1. Home

 2. Initial interview

-Should you be eligible for funding and should your intention fit with our funding objectives, we would like to get to know you better by way of a telephone/video call of approx. 30 minutes.
+Should you be eligible for funding and should your project, based on the brief introduction, align with our funding objectives, we would like to get to know you better by way of a telephone/video call of approx. 30 minutes.
 No additional preparation is required for the interview.

 Preview of key questions for the initial interview